rsrikanth314/Optimizing-Panoptic-Segmentation-for-Autonomous-Vehicle-in-Pedestrian-Zone/README.md

 ![FINROC Module Overview](documents/Flow_chart_finroc_onnx_infernce.PNG)

 The Panoptic Segmentation FINROC module has an interface to the ONNX runtime, which loads the model.
 The panoptic segmentation module subscribes to a topic that publishes input images and subsequently publishes the panoptic segmentation output

-This project is licensed under the [LICENSE NAME] - see the [LICENSE.md](LICENSE.md) file for details.

-## Contact

-For any questions or concerns, please feel free to contact [Your Name] at [your email].